pslucas0212/Kode-Kloud-Linux-Basics-Storage/README.md

 Linux File Systems

 EXT2 and EXT3 do a great job of reliably storing data.
-In case of an unclean shutdown EXT2 can take a long to reboot.
+In case of an unclean shutdown EXT2 since it doesn't use a journal, can take a long to reboot.
 EXT3 implemented additional features to boot more quickly.
 EXT 4 included additional features

 Capabilities | EXT2 | EXT3 | EXT4
 -------------|------|------|-----